JetBrains/amper/docs/src/user-guide/index.md

 This is the comprehensive documentation of Amper.
 Here, you can learn everything about Amper concepts and built-in support for some popular technologies.

+For a more hands-on experience, check out the [Getting started](../getting-started/index.md) guide.